Simulations of the WFIRST Supernova Survey and Forecasts of Cosmological Constraints: Systematic Uncertainties

-{\bf 2.} {\it Non-linearity of the detector:} Detector response non-linearity can severely impact photometric precision in astronomical observations.
-Recent work \citep[e.g.,][]{Riess10} has suggested that a count-rate dependent {\it non-linearity} is common in HgCdTe detectors. {\it WFIRST} will be using H4RG detectors for both the WFC and IFC-S. Count-rate dependent {\it non-linearity} and its effect in HgCdTe detectors must therefore be taken into account as a systematic uncertainty for the {\it WFIRST} mission. \citet{Riess10} measured a {\it non-linearity} in WFC3-IR data of $\sim$1\% per dex over a range of 10~mag (4 dex), which was independent of wavelength.
-We take this as our baseline systematic\footnote{Note added in proof.
+{\bf 2.} {\it Nonlinearity of the detector:} Detector response nonlinearity can impact photometric precision in astronomical observations.
+Recent work \citep[e.g.,][]{Riess10} suggests that a count-rate dependent nonlinearity is common in the HgCdTe detectors that will be used by {\it WFIRSTs} WFI. \citet{Riess10} measured a WFC3-IR non-linearity of $\sim 1\%$ per dex over a range of 10~mag (4 dex), which was independent of wavelength.
+We take this value as our baseline systematic\footnote{Note added in proof.
 For the IFC-S, we assumed an optimistic nonlinearity for both the current and optimistic case; we realized this only after the analysis, and thus all quoted IFC-S FoM values presented within the paper use an optimistic nonlinearity value.
 If a nominal nonlinearity is applied, the effect is to reduce the current FoM listed in Table 13 by a maximum of 13\%.} (see Figures~\ref{syscalphys}b and h).

-Our optimistic {\it non-linearity systematic uncertainty} is assumed to be $5 \times$ better than the values obtained from {\it HST} studies.
+Our optimistic {\it nonlinearity systematic uncertainty} is assumed to be a factor of 5 better than the values obtained from {\it HST} studies.
 This is reasonable given current and future improvements of detectors.\\

-{\bf 3.} {\it Zero-point uncertainty:} Recent ground-based imaging surveys have been able to measure the uncertainties in their filter zero-points to 5~mmag \citep{Betoule13, Scolnic15}.
-Because of the colour term in the SN distance equation, a bias in a zero-point can result in a distance modulus bias $\sim$3$\times$ (a multiplicative value equivalent to $\beta$) larger.
-A space-based observatory, being above the atmosphere, should have {\it zero-point uncertainties} that are at worst equal to the state-of-the-art ground-based surveys.
-We have therefore analyzed this uncertainty via the addition of a 5~mmag shift to each filter {\it zero-point} (see Figure~\ref{zptall}).
-Optimistic WFC imaging {\it zero-point uncertainties} are assumed as a 1~mmag offset.
+{\bf 3.} {\it Zero-point uncertainty:} Recent ground-based imaging surveys have achieved 5~mmag uncertainties in their filter zero-points \citep{Betoule13, Scolnic15}.
+Because of the color term in the SN distance equation, the $\mu$-bias can be $\beta \simeq 3$ times larger than the zero-point bias.

+A space-based observatory, being above the atmosphere, should have zero-point uncertainties no larger than those from state-of-the-art ground-based surveys.
+We have therefore included this uncertainty with a 5~mmag shift to each filter {\it zero-point} (see Figure~\ref{zptall}).
+Optimistic WFC imaging zero-point uncertainties are assumed to be 1~mmag.\\

 {\red As stated in Section~\ref{simulation}, we include a sample of 800 low-$z$ SNe simulated based on predictions of the Foundation survey from \citet{Foley17}.
 These low-$z$ SNe provide an anchor to the SN~Ia Hubble diagram.

 Here we consider two main sources of calibration uncertainties that impact the low-$z$ sample.
 First is how well the photometric system of the low-$z$ sample is calibrated and tied to {\it HST} Calspec standards.
 Since the Foundation survey uses the Pan-STARRS photometric system \citep{Chambers17}, we adopt $g'$, $r'$, and $i'$-band zero-point uncertainties of 5 mmag \citep{Scolnic15}, and assume that these uncertainties will improve with a dedicated standard-star observing program to more optimistic values of 3~mmag.
 The second source of calibration uncertainty is that of the {\it HST} Calspec standards themselves (as discussed earlier), which affects both the low-$z$ and \WFIRST\ samples.